TimRez10/Reliable-UDP-Transport-Protocol/README.md

 # Reliable UDP Protocol Project

-This project demonstrates a simple reliable data delivery protocol built on top of UDP.
+A simple reliable data delivery protocol built on top of UDP.
 It uses sequence numbers, acknowledgments, retransmissions, and a proxy that can inject loss and delay to test recovery behavior.

 ## Scripts